benchristel/verse/docs/advanced/index.md

   - `Enter`
   - `Backspace`

-- `yield retry()`: Restarts the current coroutine from the beginning.
+- `yield retry(coroutine)`: Aborts the current coroutine and starts the given one from the beginning.
 Does not return.
-Note that local variables get reset by a retry, since it actually invokes a new generator instance with a new scope.
 - `yield (subroutine: GeneratorFunction)`: Runs the given routine until it returns.
 Returns whatever the subroutine returns.
   Note that this construct will not return if the subroutine